 Pro tip: A squeeze of lemon over your schnitzel adds brightness and cuts through the rich, crispy coating.

-Common Mistakes to Avoid When Making Schnitzel
+Common Mistakes to Avoid When Making your dish

 - Coating Timing: Don’t let your schnitzel sit in breading too long.
 The coating will get soggy and lose its crunch.
 Coat the meat right before frying to keep it crispy.